jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 The focus on safety aspects in @chap_2_1 revealed that hydrogen's potential for ignition, explosion, and detonation depends significantly on specific air-hydrogen mixtures.
 Two factors particularly impact safety considerations: the wide range of ignitable mixture ratios and the sufficiency of small static discharges to trigger ignition to detonation.
 Additionally, hydrogen's diffusion behavior and material compatibility emerged as critical factors for safe containment.
-While metals provide superior retention compared to plastics, they face the challenge of potential hydrogen embrittlement.
+While metals provide superior retention compared to plastics, they face the concern of potential hydrogen embrittlement.
 The theoretical knowledge presented in @chap_2_1 emphasized the need for heightened attention to hydrogen safety in real-world applications.
 It also highlighted the importance of combining data from numerical simulations and experimental tests to bridge gaps between theoretical understanding and practical behavior.
 This synthesis of theory and practice proves crucial for the experimental structural validation tests of #glspl("swith"), where accurate prediction and management of hydrogen behavior are essential for both safety and performance.

 // ------------------------------ 2_Experiment ------------------------------ //
-Building on these safety considerations, experimental investigations provided further insights into specific challenges and mitigation strategies.
+Building on these safety considerations, experimental investigations provided further insights into specific obstacles and mitigation strategies.
 The experimental investigations mentioned in @chap_2_2 demonstrated that hydrogen self-ignition represents a tangible concern in real-world applications.
 Additionally, @chap_2_2 identified the primary geometrical factors that can precipitate ignition and outlined the necessary modifications to mitigate this risk.
 While the threat of hydrogen self-ignition requires serious consideration, the literature review supported the feasibility of secure hydrogen application, provided that its properties are thoroughly understood and appropriately managed.